StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ## Where to deploy the StackState Agent

 The StackState Agent can run on Linux or Windows systems or inside a Docker container.
-To collect data from Kubernetes and Openshift clusters, the dedicated Agent, cluster Agent and ClusterCheck Agents can be deployed.
+To collect data from Kubernetes and OpenShift clusters, the dedicated Agent, cluster Agent and ClusterCheck Agents can be deployed.

 It is not necessary to deploy the StackState Agent on every machine to retrieve data.
 Each deployed StackState Agent can run multiple checks to collect data from different external systems.